boistud/StyleArtGan/readme.md

 * TensorFlow-gpu 1.11.0
 * CUDA toolkit corresponding the Tensorflow-gpu

+# Files

 # Datasets for Training

-The paintings are converted to latenet space using TF-Records.
+The paintings are converted to latent space using TF-Records.

 # Evaluations

 # Results